AshleyF/BriefEmbedded/extras/Documents/README.md

 ## Attaching Interrupts

-You can attach Brief words as interrupt routines with attachInterrupt which, like setLoop, expects the address of a word to attach.
+You can attach Brief words as interrupt routines with `attachInterrupt` which, like `setLoop`, expects the address of a word to attach.

 For example, to turn on the LED when interrupt zero signals a change you can simply say: